14 Valentine’s Day Traditions from Around the World

 You won’t find cute little heart-shaped cards in German classrooms.
 “In Germany, Valentine’s Day is aimed toward adults only,” says Sharon Schweitzer, cross-cultural trainer and founder of Protocol & Etiquette Worldwide.
 “It’s strictly a ‘mature’ subject.”
 You'll also be surprised to find pigs aplenty on the day for romance since the animal is a symbol of luck and lust.
 Couples will give each other pig figurines and pictures, and even chocolate pigs.
 While chocolate is Americans' dessert of choice on Valentine’s Day, Germans nibble on heart-shaped ginger cookies with romantic messages written in icing.
 Read about the dark history of Valentine's Day you never knew about.

 Men do most of the gift-giving on Valentine's Day in the United States, but the opposite is true in South Korea, where women give chocolate to the men in their lives.
 A month later, on White Day, men return the favor by giving candy.
 But that’s not the end of it—single friends sometimes get together on Black Day on April 14 to eat black noodles.
 Here are 9 Valentine's Day ideas long-time couples swear by.

 Women give the chocolate on Valentine’s Day in Japan too.
 There are a few more nuances though.
 Coworkers and classmates expect “obligation chocolate” (giri choco), but women save “true feeling” chocolate (honmei choco), which is more expensive and often homemade, for their sweethearts.
 Not that the women miss out on the goodies.
 If they don’t want to wait a month for the men to reciprocate on White Day, they’ll treat themselves to jibun choco on February 14.

 Unlike the United States, where classmates and families exchange cards, Italy celebrates Valentine’s Day as a lovers-only holiday, says Schweitzer.
 Baci Perugina chocolates, which have a romantic message written inside the foil, make for a popular gift. “‘Baci’ means ‘kiss’ in Italian,” says Schweitzer.
 “When they exchange the Baci Perugina—a little box of those small hazelnut chocolates—they’re exchanging kisses.”
-Here’s 15 things you never knew about Valentine’s Day.
+Here are 15 things you never knew about Valentine's Day.